LwTuna/WorkInProgress/Client/doku/README.md

 ## NEXT TODO
 - Add Disconnect Handler to States
 - Add Login "Form"
-- Add MouseInput
+- Add UI-Manager to use
-- Add KeyInput
+- Enable Access to Mouse and Key Manager from States
 - Add UI-Elements ( TextInput, Buttons etc.)